gveran22/MetaIBS/analysis-individual/Fukui-2020/01_Dada2-Fukui_Notes.md

 - forward primer found at the beginning of forward reads (same for reverse reads & reverse primer).
 Primers found in >95% of reads.

 ## Filtering
 - **primer removal**: fastq files deposited on the SRA/ENA databases don't contain Ilumina headers, which are needed to merge paired reads later on (if there is a different number of forward and reverse reads for each sample).
-Thus, primer sequences could not be removed.
+Thus, primer sequences could not be removed (the first 25bp were trimmed instead).
 - **quality filtering**: \~92% of reads are kept

 ## Learn error rates